Leny Yoro: 2024–25: Going abroad and new chapter in England

 On 18 July 2024, Yoro officially signed for Premier League club Manchester United on a five-year contract, with the option of an additional year.
 According to various columnists and reporters, the financial details of the transfer include an initial and base fee of €62m (£52.2m) and a maximum of €8 million (£6.7 million) add-ons depending on sporting conditions.
 This move made him the most expensive player aged 18 or younger and one of the most expensive centre-backs in history.
 His contract includes an annual salary around £5.9m gross plus £1.7m in possible bonus payments per season.
 He was given the squad number 15 – the same one he had in Lille – which was previously worn by club legend Nemanja Vidić.
 Before eventually choosing to join United, Yoro was also targeted by Real Madrid, Paris Saint-Germain and English rivals Liverpool.
 Two weeks after his signing, he broke his foot during a pre-season friendly match against Arsenal.

 On 4 December, he made his debut in a 2–0 defeat to the same opposition at the Emirates Stadium in the 2024–25 Premier League, coming off the bench in the 59th minute.
-On 10 April 2025, Yoro scored his first goal for the Red Devils in a 2–2 away draw at Lyon, in the 2024–25 UEFA Europa League quarter-final first leg.
-He levelled things up at 1–1 with a header in the first-half stoppage time on a Manuel Ugarte's assist.
-Yoro started again in the second leg and made a praised performance in the suspenseful 5–4 win after extra time, in which he executed a viral head tackle saving.
-The Red Devils eventually lost the final to Tottenham Hotspur where he became United's second-youngest starter in a European final after Brian Kidd who played in the 1968 European Cup final.
-After gradually establishing himself as a starter in Ruben Amorim's defence, he is seen as one of the few bright spots in the club bad phase, having played more than 2,000 minutes for his new club and starting twenty-two matches in all competitions after his injury recovery.
+On 10 April 2025, Yoro scored his first goal for the Red Devils in a 2–2 away draw at Lyon in the 2024–25 UEFA Europa League quarter-final first leg.
+He equalized the game to 1-1 with a header in the stoppage time of the first half through Manuel Ugarte's assist.
+Yoro started again in the second leg and garnered praise in a 5–4 win after extra time.
+The Red Devils eventually lost the final to Tottenham Hotspur, where he became United's second-youngest starter in a European final after Brian Kidd, who played in the 1968 European Cup final.
+After gradually establishing himself as a starter in Ruben Amorim's defence, he was seen as one of the few bright spots during the club's poor run of form, having played more than 2,000 minutes for his new club and starting twenty-two matches in all competitions after his injury recovery.